 When done, run the vehicle with the gauges still connected and record new pressures.
 If there is still an issue, please go back to the DIAGNOSING your AC page HERE.
 If it is blowing cold now… go enjoy the cool air!

 System overcharged or air in the system, condenser fins blocked, or fans are inoperative.

 If after the evacuation and recharge you are finding yourself with the same readings, you likely have a blockage in the system.
 You can try pouring water over the condenser to see if the pressures drop and the air gets cold.
 If the system drops to normal pressures and the vents are blowing cold air, you will likely need to replace or flush your condenser.
 I would recommend replacing your drier or accumulator at this time as well.
-The drier has a screen in it that filters out debris and keeps it from entering components like the condenser or compressor.
-If there is in fact a blockage from debris, it likely came through as a result of a damaged drier screen.
+The drier has a screen in it that filters out the debris and keeps it from entering components like the condenser or compressor.
+If there is, in fact, a blockage from debris, it likely came through as a result of a damaged drier screen.
 Replace items, evacuate and recharge, and retest.